RIT-MDRC/Legacy_Catbot/README.md

 # HELP

--   With setup or libraries contact Heekun in MDRC discord server
+-   For setup or libraries contact Heekun in MDRC discord server

 ### Note